-All About Bala Lake
+All About Bala Lake, Wales UK

 Bala Lake is nestled in the gentle rolling hills of North Wales and has stunning mountains resting in the background.
 The lake, called Llyn Tegid in Welsh, means Lake of Serenity, and Bala Lake’s beauty leaves its admirers feeling peaceful and rested.
 Bala Lake is a natural lake that was formed by melting glaciers.